nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 To build feature-rich NFTs, the Solana community has developed standards on top of the basic NFT functionality provided by the Token program which allow "decorating" a token with metadata describing the token and its properties.

 This guide will focus on [Metaplex](https://metaplex.com), which is currently the most popular and fully featured NFT standard on Solana, enabling thousands of NFT projects.
-If you're using a different Solana program to mint your NFTs, the principles here will still apply, but you may need to use different tools and metadata conventions.

 ## Metaplex NFT overview